 The Trustee.
 The trustee is The Bank of New York Mellon, a trust company organized under the laws of New York.
 The Bank of New York Mellon has its Unit Investment Trust Division offices at 240 Greenwich Street, 22W Floor, New York, NY 10286, telephone 1-800-701-8178.
-The Bank of New York Mellon is subject to supervision and examination by the Superintendent of Banks of the State of New York and the Board of Governors of the Federal Reserve System, and its deposits are insured by the Federal Deposit Insurance Corporation to the extent permitted by law.
+The Bank of New York Mellon is subject to supervision and examination by the Superintendent of Banks of the State of New York and the

+Board of Governors of the Federal Reserve System, and its deposits are insured by the Federal Deposit Insurance Corporation to the extent permitted by law.

 The trustee, whose duties are ministerial in nature, has not participated in selecting the portfolio of any trust.
 In accordance with the trust agreement, the trustee shall keep records of all transactions at its office.
 Such records shall include the name and address of, and the number of units held by, every unitholder of a trust.
 Such books and records shall be open to inspection by any unitholder at all reasonable times during usual business hours.
 The trustee shall make such annual or other reports as may from time to time be required under any applicable state or federal statute, rule or regulation.
 The trustee shall keep a certified copy or duplicate original of the trust agreement on file in its office available for inspection at all reasonable times during usual business hours by any unitholder, together with a current list of the securities held in each trust.
 Pursuant to the trust agreement, the trustee may employ one or more agents for the purpose of custody and safeguarding of securities comprising a trust.

 Under the trust agreement, the trustee or any successor trustee may resign and be discharged of a trust created by the trust agreement by executing an instrument in writing and filing the same with the sponsor.
 The trustee or successor trustee must mail a copy of the notice of resignation to all unitholders then of record, not less than sixty days before the date specified in such notice when such resignation is to take effect.
 The sponsor upon receiving notice of such resignation is obligated to appoint a successor trustee promptly.
 If, upon such resignation, no successor trustee has been appointed and has accepted the appointment within thirty days after notification, the retiring trustee may apply to a court of competent jurisdiction for the appointment of a successor.
-The sponsor may at any time remove the trustee, with or without cause, and appoint a successor trustee as provided in the trust agreement.
-Notice of such removal and appointment shall be mailed to each unitholder by the sponsor.
-Upon execution of a written acceptance of such appointment by such successor.
+The sponsor may at any time remove the trustee, with or without cause, and appoint a successor trustee, all the rights, powers, duties and obligations of the original trustee shall vest in the successor.
 The trustee must be a corporation organized under the laws of the United States, or any state thereof, be authorized under such laws to exercise trust powers and have at all times an aggregate capital, surplus and undivided profits of not less than \$5,000,000.